FNUDivyam/JSclassDivyam/021-creating-table-w-code/README.md

 ## how you think we would render the input data into the table.
 same way we rendered the table header loop through MY_DATA and create rows with corresponding values

+## how to fix order issue
+not sure, this is confusing, I don't have this issue

+### saw the solution
+ah, solution makes sense, order is based on how it got created